New technology gives local college students digital anatomy lesson

 Mahon is referring to the Anatomage Table.

-It’s a digital monitor the size of a regular medical work table that allows you to visualize anatomy exactly as you would with a fresh cadaver.
+It’s a digital monitor the size of a regular medical work table that allows students to visualize anatomy exactly as they would with a fresh cadaver.

 Capturing the body in its entirety is a complex process that involves blending thousands of images from an actual human body.
 The template body is a former death-row inmate.